ElenaErodrial/StoryFy/README.md

 # StoryFy

-Landing page template, using Bootstrap 4 and customized styles with Sass.
+Landing page template, Responsive using Bootstrap 4 and customized styles with Sass.

 ## Open it here: